cdl-geneseo/r/README.md

 ## Setting ourselves up

-To prepare for the workshop, you should
+To prepare for the workshop, you should install both R and R Studio.

+Please start by installing R first, then install R Studio.

 1. Install R and R Studio ([Step-by-step video](video1))
     - Choose and install a CRAN mirror from a close location (Statlib, Carnegie Mellon University, Pittsburgh, PA